 LATEST NEWS

 Arbor Day Tree Planting at Butterfield Trails Ranch Park.
-On Saturday, April 26, 2025, from 9 a.m. to noon, San Diego County Parks and Recreation will be planting native trees along Moosa Creek in Butterfield Trails Ranch Park.
-This event is open to the community and offers a great chance for you to visit this beautiful landscape, observe wildlife and explore trails.
-The property is at 27765 Valley Center Road (at Sunday Drive) in Valley Center.
+On Saturday, April 26, 2025, staffers from the San Diego County Parks and Recreation planted native trees along Moosa Creek in Butterfield Trails Ranch Park.
+This event was open to the community, so FOHC was there to enjoy this beautiful space.
+See our short video of the day.

 Not familiar with Butterfield Trails Ranch?
-Watch our brief video about this special place and see our Butterfield Trails Ranch page for more information.
+The property is at 27765 Valley Center Road (at Sunday Drive) in Valley Center.
+Watch our video about this special place and see our Butterfield Trails Ranch page for more information.

 FOHC recognized as an “Outstanding Outdoors Organization”: The San Diego County Board of Supervisors honored the Friends of Hellhole Canyon with this community award as part of National Great Outdoors Month.
 Thanks for the shout out.
 We appreciate it!